 Civil & Environmental Engineering literally means engineering for citizens.
-Its role is to build and operate social infrastructure such as transportation, logistics, lifelines, roads, railways, rivers, bridges, tunnels, subways, harbors, water supply and sewerage, and electric power. , gas and other urban infrastructure planning, construction, operation, maintenance, maintenance, maintenance and conservation of the social environment and natural environment, and disaster prevention to protect people's lives and assets from disasters.
+Its role is to build and operate social infrastructure such as transportation, logistics, lifelines, roads, railways, rivers, bridges, tunnels, subways, harbors, water supply and sewerage, and electric power. , gas and other urban infrastructure planning, construction, operation, development and maintenance, maintenance and conservation of the social environment and natural environment, and disaster prevention to protect people's lives and assets from disasters.

 For this reason, the Civil & Environmental Engineering Course focuses on various problems derived from cities (especially maintenance and conservation of the urban environment, disaster prevention against natural disasters such as earthquakes and typhoons), We will strive to educate and develop human resources who have a comprehensive perspective and the ability to make independent judgments and take action as civil engineers, who can demonstrate creative power.

 In the Department of Urban Infrastructure and Environment, 3 people (professors, associate professors, and assistant professors) focus on the three fields of "social infrastructure," "environmental systems," and "safety and disaster prevention." .

 - Acquire sufficient basic and specialized knowledge of engineering and science related to civil engineering and environmental engineering, and cultivate the ability to proactively discover and solve problems.

 - Cultivate the ability to tackle and solve various problems in the city from both hard and soft aspects.